-As on iOS, you will be able to pin conversations to the top of the app window to make them easier to find.
-You will be able to create Memoji right on your Mac, and share stickers and messages effects as you can on your mobile device.
-There is also a more powerful search bar and a redesigned photo picker, bringing some much-needed quality of life improvements to an app that has long felt left out in the cold.
+As on iOS, you can pin conversations to the top of the app window for quicker access.
+You can create Memoji right on your Mac, and share stickers and messages effects as you can on your mobile device.
+There is also a more powerful search bar and a redesigned photo picker, bringing some much-needed quality-of-life improvements to an app that has long felt left out in the cold.

 - MacOS Big Sur: Every change made in Apple’s massive software revamp

 - MacOS Big Sur public beta hands-on: The best Mac update in years?

 - Safari’s new update can tell which websites have tracked you in the past